-- The pressure in the system must be at the pressure control point set by the parameter psi SETPOINT (for analog systems) or at the pressure determined by the setting on the digital pressure switch - The frequency is below SLEEP FREQ (as defined as MIN FREQUENCY + input value) or measured pressure is above WAKE UP psi (as defined as psi SETPOINT + the input value). - 3.
-The time expired since the pump started after the last OFF cycle must be greater than parameter T1ON or T2ON
+- The pressure in the system must be at the pressure control point set by the parameter psi SETPOINT (for analog systems) or at the pressure determined by the setting on the digital pressure switch - The frequency is below SHUTOFF FREQUENCY (as defined as MIN FREQUENCY + input value) or measured pressure is above DRAWDOWN PSI (as defined as psi SETPOINT + the input value). - 3.
+The time expired since the pump started after the last OFF cycle must be greater than parameter T10N or T20N operating conditions.
+Low flow in a high-capacity system (and vice versa) usually requires some adjusting of the parameters.

 When these conditions have been met, the drive will go to sleep.
 The duration of which the drive is asleep depends on the rate at which the system bleeds down and the width of the dead band.
-When setting and testing a constant pressure system, try to operate as close as possible to the normal operating conditions.
-Low flow in a high-capacity system (and vice versa) usually requires some adjusting of the parameters.
+When setting and testing a constant pressure system, try to operate as close as possible to the normal